-Serena Williams’s Husband And Ivanka Trump Just Got Together For A Meeting, And Here’s Why
+Serena Williams’ Husband And Ivanka Trump Just Got Together For A Meeting, And Here’s Why

 “Working families across the Country need Paid Family Leave and we’ve developed strong bipartisan support and momentum in Congress on this issue over the past three years.”

-Meanwhile, Ohanian’s famous wife, Serena, recently sizzled in a pink minidress, while discussing ways she wanted to expand her clothing empire, as previously reported by The Inquisitr.
+Meanwhile, Ohanian’s famous wife, Serena, recently sizzled in a pink mini dress, while discussing ways she wanted to expand her clothing empire, as previously reported by The Inquisitr.